anjalisilva/MPLNClust/README.md

 browseVignettes("MPLNClust")
 ```

-Some of the visualizations that could be created using this package, using simulated RNA sequencing data as an example:
+Some of the visualizations that could be created, shown with simulated RNA sequencing data as an example:

 <p float="center">
   <img src="inst/extdata/barplot_FourClusterModel.png" alt="Overview" width="350"/>